opencloud-community/ot-setup/README.md

 #### Edit the `.env` file settings

 Customize the variables in `.env` according to your needs.
 In most cases, it is sufficient to adjust the values listed under `common variables`.
-You should always leave the `docker-compose.yaml` file unchanged to have an easier update process in the future.
+You should always leave the `docker-compose.yaml` file unchanged to have an easier update process in future.

 ##### OPTIONAL: generate secrets with the `gen-common-params.sh` helper script

 To simply copy+paste the secrets into the .env file, you might find this helpful.

 **NOTE**: The script needs to have the package `pwgen` installed!

 ```bash